≪ Go to our review of Stroller & Car Seat Combos

 The handlebar is covered in a rough feeling rubber and is adjustable on a pivot point.
 The rubber will be difficult to clean, and it looks like it will gather gunk easily.
 The bar itself is flat and isn't the nicest to hold, but it will probably wear well over time thanks to the rubber cover.

 The Caddy earned a 5 of 10 for the metric, scoring higher than several of the standard strollers that offered more features.
 The high for the metric is 7 for the Chicco Bravo LE.

 The Caddy has some trouble with ease of use, primarily because by design it is missing some of the key components that encompass this metric, like a canopy for instance.

-The Chicco Caddy has a large storage bin that held out extra-large diaper bag inside.
+The Chicco Caddy has a large storage bin that held our extra-large diaper bag.
 There is access from the front and back, but no access from the sides.
-Because the car seat fits over the top of the storage bin, it is almost easier to put your items in before attaching the car seat and then only removing what you need from the basket a little at a time.
+Because the car seat fits over the top of the storage bin, it is easier to put your items in before attaching the car seat and then only removing what you need from the basket a little at a time.
 Access is still better on this product than that of the Graco SnugRider Elite, a competing frame stroller.
-The maximum allowable weight for the bin is 10 pounds, which is average for the group and better than either Bugaboo product, but nowhere near the same playing field as the 25-30 pound maximum found in the UPPAbaby options.
+The maximum allowable weight for the bin is 10 lbs, which is average for the group and better than either Bugaboo, but nowhere near the same playing field as the 25-30 lb maximum found in the UPPAbaby options.

 The parent console will allow for three more pounds of supplies, but the shallow cup holders and the tiny tray will not hold much of anything anyway, possibly keys and your phone.
 We don't recommend parents use the cup holders for beverages as most of the items we tested fell out of the cup holders while strolling.